As sure as the ball drops on

-A January boy could be named after the month's namesake, the Roman god of gateways and beginnings, per Baby Name Wizard.
+A January boy or girl could be named after the month's namesake, the Roman god of gateways and beginnings.
 It can be pronounced JAY-nus, JA-nus or YA-nus, depending on which sounds best to you.

 Even if your family doesn't have Nordic origins, this Old Norse name meaning "new day" is still a great choice for a New Year's baby.

 If you're hoping to find an alternative to Hope, you could go with the Spanish name meaning "hope" instead.
-Nameberry explained that it's long been used in Latin American countries, but is gaining favor here lately.
+It's long been used in Latin American countries, but is still fairly unique here in the U.S.

-This Latin-derived name meaning "happy" may have your grandparents recalling a famous cartoon cat, but it's also the name of four popes and a few saints, explained Baby Name Wizard.
+This Latin-derived name meaning "happy" may have your grandparents recalling a famous cartoon cat, but it’s just as cute of a name for a New Year’s baby as it is for a cat.

 This short-but-sweet name suits both genders, and has a number of meanings across various cultures.
-But for the purposes of the New Year, its Japanese meaning — "forgiveness" — makes it an ideal choice, explained Baby Gaga.
+But for the purposes of the New Year, its Japanese meaning — "forgiveness" — makes it an ideal choice.

 The dark days of winter will be much brighter if you give your New Year's baby this Latin name meaning "light."
 It can be pronounced with either two syllables or three (LU-shun or lu-SEE-un).
 For a girl, Lucia is an equally bright choice.

-The deep-red precious stone is January's birthstone, according to the American Gem Society, and it represents peace, prosperity and good health — all good things to have in the new year.
+The deep-red precious stone is January's birthstone and it represents peace, prosperity and good health — all good things to have in the new year.
 (Plus, it'll make gift-giving a snap when your baby is old enough for jewelry.)

-The Hebrew name meaning "happy" was first used in America by the Puritans, according to The Bump.
+The Hebrew name meaning "happy" was first used in America by the Puritans.
 Today, it's both a good New Year's name and a fresher alternative to Ashton.

-For a daughter who brings joy to your life, this Arabic name meaning "happiness" is both beautiful and not too widely used, per Nameberry.
+For a daughter who brings joy to your life, this Arabic name meaning "happiness" is both beautiful and not too widely used.

-This fun variation of Xavier means "new house," per Baby Center — and that's just what you might need in the new year, now that you have an addition to your family!
+This fun variation of Xavier means "new house," and that's just what you might need in the new year, now that you have an addition to your family.

 Another "happy" name, Felicity comes from the same Latin root as Felix, and can mean "good fortune" as well.
 And, isn’t happiness and good fortune what we all want in the new year?

-Not only is this appropriate for the New Year (it's Latin for "new," per The Bump), it also refers to a star that releases a burst of energy that causes it to glow brightly.
+Not only is this appropriate for the New Year, since it’s Latin for “new”, it also refers to a star that releases a burst of energy that causes it to glow brightly.
 Not to mention, any kid with a name like this is going to be instantly cool.

-This Arabic name meaning "hope" can be used for either a boy or girl, explained The Bump.
-It might also sound familiar because of the famous Christmas opera Amahl and the Night Visitors, and if you're a fan of celeb news, it's the beautiful name of George Clooney's wife.
+This Arabic name meaning "hope" can be used for either a boy or girl.
+It might sound familiar because of the famous Christmas opera Amahl and the Night Visitors, and if you're a fan of celeb news, it's the beautiful name of George Clooney's wife.

-Russian for "hope" per Nameberry, Nadia sounds good no matter where your family comes from.
+Russian for "hope", Nadia sounds good no matter where your family comes from.